School Community Council is the forum in which parents and guardians can contribute and have direct input in the following ways:

 - Bring new ideas and concerns from the community to the school administration

-- Help promote the many successes of Diamond Fork Junior High School
+- Help promote the many successes of Diamond Fork Middle School

 School Community Council is integral in developing the Diamond Fork Middle School Land Trust Plan as part of the Teacher and Student Success Plan (TSSP) (formerly the "School Improvement Plan") and how funds should be allocated in order to improve our school.
 Please take a minute to read and view the Trust Land Plans by clicking on the links provided in under the Trust Lands Tab.

 Here is the list of the School Community Council Members for the 2021-2022 school year:

 - ashley [dot] erekson [at] gmail [dot] com